Quick chicken ramen inspired by “Magic Ramen”

 Quick chicken ramen soup

-- 1 packet instant ramen noodles (see notes for using fresh ramen)
+- 1 packet instant ramen noodles (see notes below for using fresh or dried ramen that aren’t instant — you could also do this same soup with udon or soba noodles)

-- 2 cups of chicken stock (see below if you’d like to make your own)
+- 4 cups of chicken stock (see below to make your own)

-- Splash of sake or mirin if you have it
+- Tablespoon of sake or mirin if you have it

 - 3-4 thin slices of roast or grilled chicken breast